#30 – Canadian Rockies Day Hikes: Jasper Lake & Sand Dunes

 Jasper Lake isn’t really a hike, but more like a wading opportunity.
+An especially nice treat on a warm summer day.
 Jasper Lake & its sand dunes make up one of the most unique natural wonders in the Canadian Rockies and should not be missed when visiting Jasper National Park.
 It is a place that can’t be fully experienced without venturing into nature.
 The sand dunes found adjacent to the Jasper highway are the only dunes in the Canadian Rockies.
 The small sand dunes formed during the last ice age stand in stark contrast to the evergreen covered mountains that surround them.

 Wading Jasper Lake